 - The feet slide along the shoulder plate for adjustment of violin position up and down the chest.

-- The violin plate grips are formed by latex tube stretched over horizontal extrusions for precise geometry.
+- The violin plate grips are formed by latex tube or strip stretched over horizontal extrusions for precise geometry.

-- The force of the plate grip on the violin plate is controlled by a torsion bar spring for consistent force.
+- The force of the plate grip on the violin plate is controlled by an adjustable torsion bar spring for consistent force.

 - Swappable shoulder plates with different shapes and lengths.